A Gem of the Mexican Altiplano

 JULIE BLECH

-a week agoThis was the highlight of our trip to San Miguel!
+6 months agoThis was the highlight of our trip to San Miguel!
 What a lovely, rustic yet elegant winery.
 Our tour was interesting and we loved learning about this family run vineyard.
 Great wines and interesting combinations to create new versions.
 After the tour we sat at the restaurant and enjoyed a glass of wine and cheese plate.
 We highly recommend if you are trying to decide which winery, go here.